-Start a flow in an app
+Start a flow in a canvas app

-You can use Microsoft Flow to create logic that performs one or more tasks when an event occurs in an app.
+You can use Microsoft Flow to create logic that performs one or more tasks when an event occurs in a canvas app.
 For example, configure a button so that, when a user selects it, an item is created in a SharePoint list, an email or meeting request is sent, a file is added to the cloud, or all of these.
 You can configure any control in the app to start the flow, which continues to run even if you close PowerApps.

 Create a flow

 Sign in to powerapps.com, and then select Flows in the left navigation bar.

 On the My Flows page, select Create from blank.

 Select New step, and then select Add an action.